smarthomej/addons/bundles/org.smarthomej.binding.viessmann/README.md

 ### `device`

-_There are many different channels.
-The channels are automaticaly generaten for all available fetaures_
+There are many different channels.
+The channels are automatically generaten for all available features.

-## Full Example

-_TODO_